Note: Winners are typically contacted near the end of April.

 When will I find out if I won?

-Winners are typically contacted near the end of April and prizes are announced at the Polygon Banquet each spring.
+Winners are typically contacted near the end of April.